Embark on a rewarding career as an enrolled nurse with the opportunity to work anywhere in Australia with the Diploma of Nursing HLT54115.

 A current Working with Children Check (WWCC)

-*A satisfactory Police Record check*A Health Status check (immunisations status) are required for clinical placement purposes.
+- A Health Status check (immunisations status) are required for clinical placement purposes.

 Find out if you meet the entry requirements, including English language and academic requirements.